 After CD was released and whichever shows I went for, everyone would get up and clap during the last scene towards the end where I tell my boyfriend where to get off.
 That was overwhelming.
 A lot of people also came up to me and told me, ‘You are Preeti Sabharwal’.
 That is the best compliment for any actor to receive.
 It was nice to be recognized that way.
-But fact is; I’m not like Preeti.
+But the fact is; I’m not like Preeti.
 She was a go-getter.
 She was out there and intimidating, which I am not.

 This is a question that has bothered me.
 As an actor, I have never stuck to a particular character I would like to portray.
-I never said that I would only do this type of a role.
+I never said that I would only do this type of role.
 I am open to any work coming my way.

-My assessment of a role is simple: I ask myself, ‘If I take this part how can I improve myself’.
+My assessment of a role is simple: I ask myself, ‘If I take this part how can I improve myself?’
 That was the only reason I took the Marathi film Premachi Goshta.
-I never take up a project based on what I want to do, but how it can benefit me.
+I never take up a project based on what I want to do, but on how it can benefit me.
 Can I improve as an actor?
 I look at every project that comes my way like that.
 Even if a special appearance can help me as an actor, I would do it.

 Tell us something about Premachi Goshta?

 I was very excited when I got that offer in 2013.
 There was Atul Kulkarni in it and I have always looked up to him as an actor.
 That film did really well.
 But for me, the way I looked at it, it was 40 days of workshop with Atul Kulkarni.
-I learnt immensely on the sets.
+I learned immensely on the sets.